NREL/OPFLearn.jl/docs/src/index.md

 ```

 !!! note
-	OPFLearn can take a while to start up as Julia takes a notable amount of time to precompile IPOPT.
+	OPFLearn can take a while to start up on the first run of each session as Julia takes a notable amount of time to precompile IPOPT.

 !!! warn
 	In the current release of OPFLearn the distributed dataset creation tests can get stuck loading packages on distributed processes.